 Due to the passage of Proposal 3 in November 2018, all Michigan voters can now request to vote by absentee ballot for any reason in any election.

-Sign up to join the City’s Permanent Absentee Voter List
+Sign up for the City’s Permanent Absentee Application List

-By joining the Permanent Absentee Voter List, you will receive an application to vote by absentee ballot before each election.
+Joining the Permanent Absentee Application List, allows you to receive an application to vote by absentee ballot before each election.
 Complete the application, turn it in, and then receive your absentee ballot by mail before the election.
-Don’t want to vote absentee?
+Don’t want to vote absentee that election?
 Simply throw the application away and head to the polls on Election Day.

 How to Obtain an Absentee Ballot

 For voters not on the Permanent Absentee Application List, the absentee voting process begins with a call or visit to the Midland City Clerk’s Office to request an application for an absent voter’s ballot.
 Ballot requests can also made by mail to the City Clerk’s Office, 333 W. Ellsworth Street, Midland, MI 48640 via email to firstname.lastname@example.org; or an application can be completed online through the Michigan Voter Information website.
 The voter will then be sent an application to vote by absentee ballot, which must be completed and returned before a ballot is released.
 After the completed application to vote is received by the Clerk’s Office, a ballot will be mailed directly to the voter.
 If you have questions regarding absentee voting or being added to the permanent absentee voter list, please call (989) 837-3310.